oracle/learning-library/enterprise-manageability-library/enterprise_manager/em_fleet_maintenance_upgrade/em_fleet_maintenance_upgrade.md

 ````

 Where:
   - NEW\_ORACLE\_HOME\_LIST = Absolute path to the File System location where new Oracle Home will be deployed.
   - procedure\_name\_prefix = optional, prefix for the deployment procedure instance name
   - name = Name of the operation.
 This is a logical name and should be kept unique
   - purpose = There are standard purposes defined which can be performed by Fleet Operations.
 “DEPLOY\_DB\_SOFTWARE” is one of them.
 These are predefined and should not be changed.
 Admin shall select one of the below mentioned purposes as and when needed.
   - target\_type = The type of target being provided in this operation.
   - target\_list =
      1. This is a comma separated list of targets which need to be patched.
      2. Targets of homogenous types are supported in a single fleet operation.
      3. The system will calculate the unique list of hosts based on this target list and start stage of Oracle home software on those hosts.
      4. If targets running from same Oracle home are provided in this list, the stage and deploy operation will be triggered only once and not for all targets.

-- normal\_credential = This should be provided in the format \<Named Credential: Credential Owner\>.
+  - normal\_credential = This should be provided in the format \{Named Credential: Credential Owner\}.
-- privilege\_credential = This should be provided in the format \<Named Credential: Credential Owner\>
+  - privilege\_credential = This should be provided in the format \{Named Credential: Credential Owner\}
   - start\_schedule = Schedule when the stage and deploy should start if that needs to be done in future.
 Format: “start\_time:yyyy/mm/dd HH:mm”.
 It is an optional parameter, if not provided, operation will start immediately

 ![](images/75e3dbfe7a2cfe2a8a6fc286d3f5caa2.png)